-- made significant contributions to theories, methods, pedagogical approaches, public awareness, policy change, and/or environmental education.
+- made significant contributions to ESS theories, methods, pedagogical approaches, public awareness, policy change, and/or environmental education.

 - demonstrated dedication to service through service in environmental associations, the community, mentoring arrangements, and/or political boards/councils/task forces;

-- addressed environmental challenges through trans-disciplinary approaches or collaborations, or by endeavoring to make his or her work accessible to scholars and practitioners from other disciplinary traditions;
+- demonstrated the potential to address environmental challenges through trans-disciplinary approaches or collaborations, or by endeavoring to make his or her work accessible to scholars and practitioners from other disciplinary traditions;

-- inspired and actively guided/mentored a generation of environmental scholars, practitioners, and/or policymakers to enact change.
+- demonstrated the potential to inspire and actively guide/mentor a generation of environmental scholars, practitioners, and/or policymakers to enact change.

 The AESS membership receives an email inviting them to submit nomination(s) via the online form.
-Nominators for the Freudenberg and Early Career awards are asked to submit, by January 15, 2018 (this deadline will be moved forward to November in 2019 and onward):
+Nominators for the Freudenberg and Early Career awards are asked to submit, by early February, 2019:

 - Nominee’s Curriculum Vitae

-The AESS Awards Committee screens the nominations and provides the AESS Board of Directors with its top five recommendations.
+The AESS Awards Committee screens the nominations and provides the AESS Board of Directors with its top three to five recommendations.
 The AESS Board then selects the recipient.